 what boxing taught me about myself, life, and giving back to the community

-and then the class begins. it’s fifteen minutes of intense cardio; as I work through cross jacks, high knees, and more, I began to realize that although I was in great swimming shape, my out-of-water self was dying a little bit (a lot).
+And then the class begins.
+It’s 15 minutes of intense cardio; as I work through cross jacks, high knees, and more, I began to realize that although I was in great swimming shape, my out-of-water self was dying a little bit (a lot).

 - by default since I’m supposed to be copying her